YouTube Advertising Revenue: What You Actually Earn Per View

 What actually moves your RPM beyond just picking a "high CPM niche"?

-Audience geography moves RPM more than niche alone.
-A channel with 80 percent US viewers will consistently out-earn one with identical view counts but heavy traffic from lower-ad-spend regions like India or Brazil.
-Seasonality, video length, and viewer engagement also shift rates, sometimes by two to three dollars per thousand views.
+Where your audience lives moves RPM more than niche alone.
+A channel with 80% US viewers will consistently earn more than one with the same view count but heavy traffic from regions with lower ad spending, like India or Brazil.
+Seasonality, video length, and viewer engagement also shift rates, sometimes by $2 to $3 per 1,000 views.

-Niche matters, but several other factors shift your RPM meaningfully:
+Niche matters, but several other things shift your RPM in a real way:

 Audience geography.
-US, UK, Canadian, and Australian viewers generate significantly higher ad rates than viewers in Southeast Asia or Latin America.
+US, UK, Canadian, and Australian viewers bring in much higher ad rates than viewers in Southeast Asia or Latin America.
 A channel with 80% US traffic and 100,000 views will out-earn a channel with the same views but 60% traffic from India or Brazil.
-YouTube does not publish country-level CPM tables publicly, but creators regularly report 5x to 10x differences between US and lower-income-country CPMs in forums and creator disclosures.
+YouTube does not publish country-level CPM tables, but creators regularly report 5x to 10x differences between US and lower-income-country CPMs in forums and creator disclosures.

 Video length and ad placement.
-Videos over 8 minutes can include mid-roll ads, which materially increases ad inventory per view.
+Videos over 8 minutes can include mid-roll ads.
+That adds more ad inventory per view.
 A 12-minute video can serve 2 to 3 ads versus 1 pre-roll on a 5-minute video.
-More inventory means higher effective RPM.
+More ads means a higher effective RPM.

 Viewer intent.
-A viewer searching "best index funds 2024" is more commercially valuable to advertisers than one searching "funny cat compilation."
-Search-driven content in buying-intent niches commands premium CPMs because advertisers are bidding for that specific audience moment.
+A viewer searching "best index funds 2024" is worth more to advertisers than one searching "funny cat compilation."
+Search-driven content in buying-intent niches earns premium CPMs because advertisers are bidding for that specific audience moment.

 Advertiser competition in your niche.
 Finance, legal, insurance, and software have more advertisers bidding on the same inventory.
 More competition means higher CPMs.
 Reaction content and general vlogs have fewer relevant advertisers bidding, so rates stay low.